liviosilvamuller/Replication-Files-Whose-Merit-which-Redistribution-/README.md

 **Authors:** Livio Silva-Muller, Graziella Moraes Silva, Matias López
 **Journal:** *Social Forces*
-**Manuscript ID:** SF-Sep-25-464.R2
+**Manuscript ID:** Forthcoming, 2026

 ---

 ## Overview

-This replication package contains all code and data necessary to reproduce the figures, tables, and appendix materials reported in the manuscript.
+This replication files contains all code and data necessary to reproduce the figures, tables, and appendix materials reported in the manuscript.
 The analyses are implemented in R and organized across three scripts.

 ---